 - Will there be an Atlanta Streets Alive this year?

-- If so, when will Atlanta Streets Alive occur?
+- When will the next Atlanta Streets Alive take place?

 - How many Atlanta Streets Alive activations will there be?